MICHIGAN COINS FOR

 PALMS

-BOOK STATE PARK Manistique, Michigan This popular park is home to the best known spring-fed pond
+popular park is home to the best known spring-fed pond in the state,

-in the state, Kitch-iti-kipi Springs. .
-Designs: “BIG SPRING” words (no artwork); tour boat with
+“BIG SPRING” words (no artwork); tour boat with “Big Spring -

-park.
-All the coins have a backstamp with gift shop information,
+the coins have a backstamp with gift shop information, as shown in the

-purchasing a set of 4 coins.
-All these sets were
+photo.
+You are purchasing a set of 4

 FAYETTE

-HISTORIC STATE PARK Fayette, Michigan The gift shop at this historic Lake Michigan site of
+gift shop at this historic Lake Michigan site of pig-iron manufacturing has a

-pig-iron manufacturing has a 4-die penny press in its gift shop.
-The machine was unavailable in 2020 but has
+4-die penny press in its gift shop.

-been brough back out for summer 2021.
-Designs: U.P. map with “Yooper-Land”; Shelton House Hotel;
+U.P. map with “Yooper-Land”; Shelton House Hotel; Furnace Complex;

-photo for representative samples).
-UP23 $4.99
+representative samples).
+UP23 $4.99 SOLD OUT |

 COUNTRY

-VILLAGE Copper Harbor, Michigan Copper Harbor is at the northernmost tip of mainland
+Harbor is at the northernmost tip of mainland Michigan (a latitude beaten

-Michigan (a latitude beaten only by Michigan’s island national park, Isle
+only by Michigan’s island national park, Isle Royale).
+This 4-die set features scenes familiar to

-scenes familiar to the U.P.’s farthest reach:
+the U.P.’s farthest reach: Brockway

-World.”
-You will receive 4 pennies.
+will receive 4 pennies.
+The photo also

-The photo also shows the backstamp common to each coin.
-All these sets were
+shows the backstamp common to each coin.
+All these sets were pressed on cleaned copper cents |

 |||||